elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 Property-based testing is not something specific to Elixir.
 While having its roots in Haskell (check out the [original QuickCheck paper] if you're interested), nowadays many languages have stable and usable implementations of it: Clojure has [test.check][], Python has [Hypothesis][], and many more.
 One of the most famous and complete tools for property-based testing exists for Erlang itself: [QuickCheck][] by Quviq is a complete commercial solution for property-based testing in Erlang of both stateless as well as stateful systems, and Quviq even provides a custom Erlang scheduler to test race conditions in your concurrent programs.

 A young but awesome book about property-based testing written by Fred Hebert is also available at [propertesting.com][].
 This book is a *proper* (pun intended) guide to property-based testing and uses an Erlang library called [PropEr][].
-However, the concepts and techniques perfectly apply to Elixir and `StreamData` as well.
+However, the concepts and techniques perfectly apply to Elixir and stream_data as well.

 ## Why include property-based testing in Elixir (and rewriting from scratch)